Paul Lam: Legal career

 Lam was called to the Hong Kong Bar in 1992.
 Lam's private practice as a barrister at Parkside Chambers was in general civil proceedings, including commercial law, land law, property and trust law, probate and estate administration, personal injury, medical negligence and defamation cases.

-On 26 March 2013, Lam was appointed Senior Counsel by the Chief Justice, Geoffrey Ma.
+On 26 March 2013, Lam was appointed Senior Counsel by the Chief Justice, Geoffrey Ma Tao-li.
 Lam took silk on 11 May 2013.

 Lam served as Vice Chairman of the Hong Kong Bar Association from 2014 to 2016 and as Chairman in 2017.
 He was also a member of the Special Committee on Discipline and the Special Committee on Pupillage and Limited Practice of the Hong Kong Bar Association.

 Lam was elected as the Head of Parkside Chambers, succeeding Clive Grossman SC with effect from 1 September 2018.

 In 2019, Lam was appointed as an arbitrator of the Shenzhen Court of International Arbitration for a period of 3 years from 21 February 2019 to 20 February 2022.
 Lam has also been appointed as an arbitrator of the China International Economic and Trade Arbitration Commission from 1 May 2021 to 30 April 2026.

 In 2019, Lam was appointed as Professor at the China University of Political Science and Law.

 In 2021, Lam passed the Guangdong-Hong Kong-Macao Greater Bay Area Legal Professional Examination.